kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 {{< notice note >}}

-If you have existing Kubernetes clusters, please refer to [ks-installer](https://github.com/kubesphere/ks-installer).
+If you have existing Kubernetes clusters, please refer to [Installing on Kubernetes](https://kubesphere-v3.netlify.app/docs/installing-on-kubernetes/).

 {{</ notice >}}

 ## Quick Installation for Development and Testing

 KubeSphere has decoupled some components since v2.1.0.
 KubeKey only installs necessary components by default as this way features fast installation and minimal resource consumption.
-If you want to install any optional component, see [Overview of Pluggable Components](../intro#pluggable-components-overview) for details.
+If you want to enable enhanced pluggable functionalities, see [Overview of Pluggable Components](../intro#pluggable-components-overview) for details.

 The quick installation of KubeSphere is only for development or testing since it uses local volume for storage by default.
 If you want a production installation, see HA Cluster Configuration.